Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 A Sustainability Leader in Textiles

 Major textile business Lindström, which operates throughout Europe and Asia, uses circular business models.
-It says this is “designed to reduce the over-production of textiles and conserve natural resources”.
+It says this system is “designed to reduce the over-production of textiles and conserve natural resources”.
 It quotes statistics on textile waste from earth.org:

 - Every year, manufacturers produce 1.92 million tonnes of textile waste.

-- Global emissions from the clothing industry will increase by 50% by 2030
+- Global emissions from the clothing industry will increase by 50% by 2030.

-- Fashion is responsible for 20% of global water waste
+- Fashion is responsible for 20% of global water waste.

-- It takes 20,000 litres of water to produce 1kg of cotton
+- It takes 20,000 litres of water to produce 1kg of cotton.

 - Almost 10% of microplastics dispersed in the sea every year come from textiles.

-1. Minimise Your Company’s Environmental Impact
+1. Minimise Your Impact

 - Manufacture new textiles on demand – and only as much as a customer orders.

-- Ensure fabric is hard-wearing.
+- Ensure the textiles are hard-wearing.

 - Close the loop: reduce excessive textile production.